 Have you ever touched your face after a run, and it feels grainy?
 Or look down at your arms, and they are covered in white particles?
 Those are salt crystals!

-While we run, our temperature rises, and our bodies need to work to keep themselves cool.
-They do this by sweating.
+While we run, our temperature rises, and our bodies need to work to cool off.
+We do this by sweating.

 The electrolytes found in our body are sodium, potassium, magnesium, chloride, phosphate, and calcium.
-We will go into detail about the most important ones for runners (in no particular order).
+We will discuss the most important ones for runners (in no particular order).

 #1: Sodium

-Sodium helps regulate proper fluid and electrolytes mineral balance, so you don’t get dehydrated.
+Sodium helps regulate proper fluid and electrolyte mineral balance so you don’t get dehydrated.
 It also assists with muscle contractions and nerve function.

 #2: Potassium

-Potassium is used in various vital functions in your body, such as regulating fluid and electrolytes balance, nerve signals, and muscle contractions.
+Potassium is used in various vital bodily functions, such as regulating fluid and electrolyte balance, nerve signals, and muscle contractions.
 It also promotes glycogen storage and aids in the transportation of nutrients.

 For us runners, if we don’t have enough potassium, it will be impossible for our muscles to properly contract, leading us to cramp up.